One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-Further south in Lorton, Virginia is a wonderful hidden gem of Pohick Bay Regional Park.
+Further south in Lorton, Virginia, is a wonderful hidden gem of Pohick Bay Regional Park.
 We love this park because it isn’t crowded and has stunning views of the river!
 There is also a playground with views of the water to enjoy.

 Pohick Bay has over 1,000 bayside acres of trails and even a waterpark.